OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-# Getting Started with Airflow and OpenLineage+Marquez
+# Getting Started with Apache Airflow® and OpenLineage+Marquez

-In this tutorial, you'll configure Airflow to send OpenLineage events to [Marquez](https://marquezproject.ai/) and explore a realistic troubleshooting scenario.
+In this tutorial, you'll configure Apache Airflow® to send OpenLineage events to [Marquez](https://marquezproject.ai/) and explore a realistic troubleshooting scenario.

 ### Table of Contents